zeromq/ingescape/doc/content/blog/first_full_agent.md

 zloop_destroy(&loop);
 {{< / highlight >}}

-### How to properly stop an agent
+### How to properly stop an agent ?

-When an agent has to stop, it shall call the *igs_stop* function in order for the ingeScape thread to close properly.
-This also informs other agents on the platform that your agent is leaving.
+When an agent has to stop, it shall call the *igs_stop* function in order for the ingeScape threads to terminate properly.
+This call also informs other agents on the platform that your agent is leaving.
 If an agent stops abruptly, other agents will detect it but it might take some time (up to 30 seconds).

 The problem is how and when to call the *igs_stop* function, as there are many causes for an agent to stop :